bjornbytes/lovr.org/docs/Mesh:getDrawRange.md

 category: reference
 -->

-Buffer:getDrawRange
+Mesh:getDrawRange
 ===

-Retrieve the current draw range for the buffer.
-The draw range is a subset of the vertices of the buffer that will be drawn.
+Retrieve the current draw range for the mesh.
+The draw range is a subset of the vertices of the mesh that will be drawn.

-    start, count = buffer:getDrawRange()
+    start, count = mesh:getDrawRange()

 ### Arguments